moss0/SuperMassiveGamesClientBrief/README.md

 - Explain how this technical knowledge supports your project work and guides your decision-making process.

 ## Implementation (Suggested Word Count 1,100)

+### BP_ThirdPersonCharacter
+(link)
+This Blueprint is the player character pawn.
+It has many events that are activated by inputs.

+#### Functionality
+- EnhancedInputAction IA_Crouch: Controls the crouching mechanic that makes the player shorter and slower in order to move through tight spaces.
+- EnhancedInputAction IA_LightToggle: Toggles the flashlight between the on and off states using a flip flop that enables and disables the visiblity of a spotlight on the player's model.

 ### Process
 - Provide a step-by-step breakdown of your development process, including key milestones and decisions made throughout the project.